apoorvalal/renyiWeights/README.md

 # renyiWeights

-Package to solve for balancing weights using Renyi divergences (includes entropy balancing and quadratic balancing as a special cases).
+Package to solve for balancing weights using Renyi divergences.
+Includes `l1`, `l2`, and entropic regularisation weights.

 ## installation